-If a staff member, who is a Complainant or Respondent, is not satisfied after completion of the AAO process for cases involving dating violence, domestic violence, sexual assault or stalking, the employee may request a review of the case by the Senior Director of Labor and Employee Relations or designee, in writing, within seven (7) days of the AAO's conclusion of the matter (i.e., receipt of the Letter of Finding), and shall list the matter(s) to be reviewed.
-The Senior Director of Labor and Employee Relations or designee will review the case and communicate a decision to the parties in writing.
-The Senior Director of Labor and Employee Relations or designee's decision will be final.

-If a faculty member, academic administrator, or other academic employee who is a Complainant or Respondent is not satisfied after completion of the AAO process, the employee may request a review of the case by the Vice Provost for Faculty Affairs or designee, in writing, within seven (7) days of the AAO's conclusion of the matter (i.e., receipt of the Letter of Finding), and shall list the matter(s) to be reviewed.
-The Vice Provost for Faculty Affairs or designee will review the case and communicate a decision to the parties in writing.
+If a staff member, who is a Complainant or Respondent, is not satisfied after completion of the AAO process, the employee may request a Final Step Review, in writing, within seven (7) days of the AAO's conclusion of the matter (i.e., receipt of the Letter of Finding) per university policy HR79 - Staff Grievance Procedure and shall list the matter(s) to be reviewed.
+The decision reached through the HR79 process is final.
+If a faculty member, academic administrator or other academic employee who is a Complainant or Respondent is not satisfied after completion of the AAO process, the employee may request a review of the case by the Vice Provost for Faculty Affairs or designee, in writing, within seven (7) days of the AAO's conclusion of the matter (i.e., receipt of the Letter of Finding), and shall list the matter(s) to be reviewed The Vice Provost for Faculty Affairs or designee will review the case and communicate a decision to the parties in writing.
 The Vice Provost for Faculty Affairs or designee's decision will be final.